 Immigrant and refugee populations face myriad challenges in adapting to their new lives.
 Such challenges may come as issues of distance or cost.
 Language barriers and differences in social norms can make getting information problematic, but the volunteers who serve Arizona’s immigrant community offer solutions, motivation and hope.

-One volunteer, Sister Norma Chavez, understands the drive of the immigrant community she teaches—and she understands their roadblocks as well.
+One Church Service Missionary, Sister Norma Chavez, understands the drive of the immigrant community she teaches—and she understands their roadblocks as well.

 Chavez, who didn’t learn English until she got to school, remembers “being ostracized, being set aside.”

 She worked as a child doing backbreaking field labor in California.
 As a girl, she had one dream: to attend UCLA, which she did.
 After an elementary teaching career that spanned more than four decades and touched the lives of many immigrants, Sister Chavez was well positioned to take over as the Immigrant Services Center Volunteer Coordinator at the Islamic Community Center site this past March.

 Just like her elementary students, “these [immigrants and refugees] have become mine in my heart,” Chavez says.